FB-RAG: Improving RAG with Forward and Backward Lookup: Experiment Design

-The final response generation for all methods uses Llama3.1-70b-Instruct~\cite{llama31-2024}. \textbf{Self-Route} uses the same model for both generation steps.
-For our approach, we use Llama3.1-8b-Instruct~\cite{llama31-2024} for generating samples in Stage II.
+For our approach, both \textbf{Ours-FB} and \textbf{Ours-F} variants use $5$ samples in Stage II obtained by combining top-p (p=$0.9$) and top-k (k=$50$) sampling.
+The final response generation for all methods uses Llama3.1-70B-Instruct~\cite{llama31-2024}. \textbf{Self-Route} uses the same model for both generation steps.
+For our approach, we use Llama3.1-8B-Instruct~\cite{llama31-2024} for generating samples in Stage II.
 Refer to Appendix~\ref{sec:appendix-expt-design} for the prompts used, hardware details, and token limits.
 We evaluated $4$ retrievers: BM25~\cite{trotman2014improvements}, M3Flag~\cite{chen-etal-2024-m3}, BGEFlag~\cite{xiao2024c}, and MPNet\footnote{\url{https://huggingface.co/sentence-transformers/multi-qa-mpnet-base-cos-v1}}.
 We chose BM25 for our experiments due to its strong relative performance, simplicity, and versatility, making it suitable for our approach, which relies on LLM-generated outputs to retrieve relevant context chunks (see Appendix \ref{sec:appendix-retriever-comparison} for a performance comparison).
 For chunking, we use a chunk size of $300$ words throughout.